Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

 When GoQL reads this symbol, it will narrow the search down into the children of the current set.
 If it is the first character of the GoQL string, it will match all root objects in the scene.

+A double asterisk is a special descender, which collects all _ancestors_ of the current set.

+    **

+This will collect every child of the current set, and the childs children, recursively until the end of hierarchy is reached.

+When this symbol is read

     /Head

 will match any GameObjects named "Head" that are in the root of the hierarchy.
 While: